StevenBlack/vocab/million-dollar-words.md

 ### zephyr
 A gentle breeze.
 It might blow through the trees and grasses, soughing and creating susurruses (see sough and susurrus).

+### zero-risk bias
+Cognitive bias: Zero-risk bias is a tendency to prefer the complete elimination of a risk even when alternative options produce a greater reduction in risk (overall).

 ### zinfandel